 Model A and Model B discovery models as defined in TS 23.304 [48] are supported for U2N Relay discovery.
 The protocol stack used for discovery is illustrated in Figure 16.12.3-1.

-Figure 16.12.3.1: Protocol Stack of Discovery Message for UE-to-Network Relay
+Figure 16.12.3-1: Protocol Stack of Discovery Message for UE-to-Network Relay

 The U2N Remote UE can perform Relay discovery message (i.e., as specified in TS 23.304 [48]) transmission and may monitor the sidelink for Relay discovery message while in RRC_IDLE, RRC_INACTIVE or RRC_CONNECTED.
 The network may broadcast or configure via dedicated RRC signalling a Uu RSRP threshold, which is used by the U2N Remote UE to determine if it can transmit Relay discovery messages to U2N Relay UE(s).